leadership-camp-challenge-army-navy-1250

 4. Resolve Conflicts – Camp is a great way for children and teenagers to figure out how to get along with others.
 Typically, campers come from various locations nationally and even internationally, especially at summer camps located on boarding school campuses.
 Campers are exposed to different cultural, religious, and socio-economic backgrounds.
 Living with a roommate and doing activities in groups requires the ability to adapt, understand other perspectives, and appreciate priorities other than one’s own.

 5. Set Goals – Leadership camps, in particular, require campers to strive, aspire, and set goals for themselves.
-Many leadership camps offer a number of activities where there are built-in goals, such as the completion of a physical obstacle course, drill exercises, or specific hands-on projects.
+Many high school leadership camps offer a number of activities where there are built-in goals, such as the completion of a physical obstacle course, drill exercises, or specific hands-on projects.
 These kinds of hands-on experiences allow campers to set individual and collective goals, figure out how to prioritize, and learn how to make sound decisions.
-Leadership camps are known for cultivating a mindset that stimulates this type of goal-oriented thinking.

 6. Motivate Self and Others – Without motivation, teenagers, in particular, tend to lose their sense of direction and purpose.
 Learning how to self-motivate as well as how to get others motivated to do and try new things make camp experience dynamic and interesting.
 It also establishes good habits to motivate kids to get out of their shells, go beyond their comfort zones, stay off their phones, stay on schedule, take care of personal hygiene and nutrition, and engage 24/7 in various activities.

 7. Problem Solve – By the time a child reaches middle or high school, it becomes more and more important for them to learn how to solve their own problems.
-A leadership camp requires decision-making, problem-solving, and work on various projects and activities.
-Some leadership camps even incorporate electives in specialized areas of interest, such as: cyber security, aviation, or ESOL.
+A leadership camp requires decision-making, problem-solving, and independence.
+Some leadership camps even incorporate electives in specialized areas of interest, such as: aviation, science, and computer science.
 These mental activities require high focus, analytical, and problem-solving skills that help develop executive function skills.

 8. Build Confidence – There isn’t a child or a teen who cannot benefit from greater confidence, so leadership camps help with self-esteem, self-worth, stress management, and other skills that lead to a more positive self-view.
-In today’s world, children and teens are riddled with anxiety and stress, often because they have not been faced with challenging experiences that build up their tenacity and perseverance.
-Leadership camp can give individuals and groups a chance to shine, stand out, take charge, and showcase their abilities and talents.
-This all leads to great self-esteem and confidence.
+In today’s world, young people have not faced challenging experiences that build up their tenacity and perseverance.
+Leadership camp can give individuals a chance to shine, take charge, and showcase their abilities and talents.

-10. Foster Emotional Intelligence – Self-awareness and the ability to understand yourself and others at a deep level is so important for young people and leadership camps focus on all of the elements.
-“According to Daniel Goleman , an American psychologist who helped to popularize emotional intelligence, there are five key elements to it: self-awareness, self-regulation, motivation, empathy, and social skills.”
+10. Exercise Emotional Intelligence – Self-awareness and the ability to understand yourself and others at a deep level is so important for young people and a summer leadership camp can stimulate and help cultivate self-awareness, self-regulation, motivation, empathy, and social skills.

 Ask the Right Questions about Summer Programs